Texico, New Mexico

 Texico is a city in Curry County, New Mexico, United States.
 Its population was 1,130 at the 2010 census.
 The city is located on the Texas-New Mexico border with the town of Farwell across the border.

-Etymology
+History

 The name is a portmanteau of "Texas" and "New Mexico".
 Texico is located on the Texas-New Mexico border.
 The city of Farwell borders Texico on the Texas side of the border.

+In 2023, the FW1 Ute Reservoir pipeline project started construction to provide potable water by 2030 for Cannon Air Force Base and the communities of Clovis, Portales, Elida, Texico.

 Geography

 Texico is located on the high plains of Eastern New Mexico in a region known as the Llano Estacado.
 According to the United States Census Bureau, the city has a total area of 0.8 sqmi, all land.